everthinq/scrapy_bankRU_otkritie/README.md

 I'm using Python3 and Scrapy framework as core, openpyxl as excel sheets reader/writer

-### This scrapy project parses [Otkritie Bank of Russia map](https://www.open.ru/map) through API to get branches data and stores scraped data into xlsx file
+### This scrapy project parses [Otkritie Bank of Russia map](https://www.open.ru/map) through API to get branches data and stores scraped data into *.xlsx file

 ### Instructions: